CMU-IDS-2022/final-project-michael-scott-paper-company/Report.md

 ## Related Work

-A description of prior research or work related to your project.
-Many of the related work in this area has been done either by government agencies or environmental agencies.

 One significant paper that thoroughly researches all the existing methods is: Exploring the Role of Visualization in Climate Change Communication – an Audience Perspective ([link](https://www.diva-portal.org/smash/get/diva2:1204420/FULLTEXT01.pdf)).
 The paper exhaustively lists all the theoretical and methodological foundations used in climate change communication and the Web-based Visualization:	VisAdapt.

 Another source of research on this topic comes from the World Bank data ([link](https://data.worldbank.org/)) The world bank research page highlights the various factors affecting climate change.
 The website shows statistics on each country and various other metrics.